jjkoshy/conan-recipes/README.md

 Use a similar command for the other packages, although some recipes depend on the others.
 E.g., you would need to create the leveldb package before creating the brpc package.

+Customize options either in the recipe or conanfile.txt or command line like
+so:
+`conan install . -o pkg_name:opt=optval ...`